 Key parameters to assess health inequalities and health services in the Albanian context include demographic, socio-economic and gender indicators.
 Gender inequality is found in access to health services, too.
 In the recent years, Albania adopted several policy documents and a legislative package aimed at achieving gender balance in society, in the labor market, in decision-making and in government institutions.

 Although in Albania, as in many other Central and Eastern European countries, there is a lack statistics and analyses about the health situation of the Roma community, the health status indicators for the Roma are worsening compared with the country’s general population.
 Due to the poverty, difficult conditions, lifestyle, low educational level, education, poor access to health services, discrimination etc., the Roma have a higher morbidity incidence and are more vulnerable to communicable diseases in particular.
+A study in 2011 showed that Roma had a higher prevalence of disease (17%) mainly from chronic disease, and with a higher consumption of alcohol and smoking, and a higher prevalence of TB, HIV/AIDS, Hepatitis B and syphilis.

 I.3.
 Good Governance and Accountability for Health